-Our Phase 3 clinical program for Zalviso consisted of three trials: two placebo-controlled efficacy and safety trials and one open-label active comparator trial, in which Zalviso was compared to IV PCA morphine.
-Each of the three Phase 3 trials achieved its primary endpoint, and we believe the trial data support the submission of a New Drug Application, or NDA, which we anticipate will occur in the third quarter of 2013.
+The 505(b)(2) NDA submission for Zalviso is based on a development program that includes data from three Phase 3 clinical trials, including two placebocontrolled efficacy and safety trials and one open-label active comparator trial, in which Zalviso was compared to IV PCA morphine.
+Zalviso successfully achieved the primary efficacy endpoints for each of these trials.
 A summary of the Phase 3 trials and results is as follows: